Protocol progress, Japan expansion, HK Blockchain Week - it’s been a productive month at Quantstamp. Here’s what’s been going on:

 “Quantstamp is solving a critical issue with smart contracts on the blockchain.
 Smart contracts are growing at an exponential rate and could become a billion dollar market, yet are vulnerable to hacks that prevent widespread adoption.
 At Y Combinator, we support big world-changing ideas, and are proud to support Quantstamp.”

-In the space of our three-month tenure, we created a minimum viable product demo version of our protocol which we showed at YC Demo Day.
+In the space of our three-month tenure, we created a minimum viable product demo version of the Quantstamp Protocol which we showed at YC Demo Day.
 It was an incredibly fruitful and rewarding time for our team.

 This year we also participated in YC but in a different way - as alumni.
 On YC Alumni Demo Day, we had a chance to give advice to the current Y-Combinator teams and enjoyed watching their presentations.